br3ndonland/vue-mastery-notes/vue-mastery-testing.md

 ## 2. Writing a Unit Test with Jest

+### Vue CLI project creation

-We created a project with Vue CLI.
+We create a project with Vue CLI.
 Note that Vue CLI will create a directory with the name given, and initialize the Git repository.

 ```sh
 ~